ltelab/disdrodb/CONTRIBUTING.rst

    git clone https://github.com/<your-account>/disdrodb.git

-Done!, now you have a local copy of disdrodb git repository.
+Done!
+Now you have a local copy of the disdrodb repository.

 Create a new branch
 ~~~~~~~~~~~~~~~~~~~